thirdtank/brut/brutrb.com/end-to-end-tests.md

 end
 ```

-`playwright-ruby-client` provides excellent documentation on how it has adapter Playwright's API for use
+`playwright-ruby-client` provides excellent documentation on how it has adapted Playwright's API for use
 in Ruby.

 ### Test Setup